Esgath/SimpleWishlist/README.md

 ![Imgur](https://i.imgur.com/7cce2o4.png)

  # SimpleWishlist
 SimpleWishlist is a chrome extension used for storing user's favorite items in a separate lists that user can edit and delete.
 This extension uses only local storage (5MB), user can't share data by using sync storage.
 I choose local storage over sync simply because of available size and needs of extension.
 This extension doesn't require to have any accounts from other applications.
-Extensions is entirely made with JavaScript and uses [Bootstrap](https://getbootstrap.com/) for styling, every icon used in interface is a [Bootstrap](https://getbootstrap.com/) icon, extension icon is made by me using [Inkscape](https://inkscape.org/).
+Extensions is entirely made with JavaScript, CSS, HTML and uses [Bootstrap](https://getbootstrap.com/) for styling, every icon used in interface is a [Bootstrap](https://getbootstrap.com/) icon, extension icon is made by me using [Inkscape](https://inkscape.org/).

 ### Main Menu
 The main menu displays all information about item user needs to input.
 Currency is optional and user can add their own if it's not in a list (go to extension's options).
 User can choose preview image for their item, but it's not mandatory.
 The URL is fetched automatically from the active tab.